greggman/HappyFunTimes/README.md

     *   Make a rhythm game like Parappa but each person is a different color so that they each have to play their part at the right time

+    *   Let the user draw something on their phone.
+Insert that drawing into the game.

+    *   Controllers can change dynamically.

+        Have 2 dpads for the dual stick part of your game.
+Have a single button for the speed contest.
+Change to a 3 letter box to let a player enter their high score initials.

 *   The API is simple to use.